onshape-public/app-gltf-viewer/README.md

-# **gltf-viewer**
+# **app-gltf-viewer**
-The GLTF Viewer is a sample application allowing for visualizing GLTF data translated from an OnShape model.
+The GLTF Viewer is a sample application allowing for visualizing GLTF data translated from an Onshape model.
 It is a Node.JS application that runs as an tab inside an Onshape document.
 Onshape passes the document context to the viewer, which is used to help generate the GLTF visualization.

 This example could also be re-worked to make it a fully separate application, which would communicate with the Onshape API to obtain the document information (as opposed to Onshape providing that context for the application).